Navy recommends reinstatement of fired carrier captain

 Gilday met with Gen. Mark Milley, chairman of the Joint Chiefs of Staff, on Tuesday and with Defense Secretary Mark Esper on Friday morning to lay out his recommendations.
 An official says Esper has asked for a delay in any public announcement while he considers the recommendation.

-Earlier in the day, Esper’s chief spokesman Jonathan Hoffman had suggested that Esper was going into the matter with an open mind, and said “ he is generally inclined to support Navy leadership in their decision.”
+Earlier in the day, Esper’s chief spokesman Jonathan Hoffman had suggested that Esper was going into the matter with an open mind, and said “he is generally inclined to support Navy leadership in their decision.”

 The extraordinary episode has captivated a public already overwhelmed by the pandemic.
 And it has played out as the military copes with the coronavirus by reducing training, scaling back recruiting and halting troop movements even as it deploys tens of thousands of National Guard and other troops to help civilian agencies deal with virus outbreaks across the country.

 Crozier was abruptly removed earlier this month by acting Navy Secretary Thomas Modly, who resigned days later.
-His return would reunite him with crew members so upset about his firing that many crowded together on the deck and applauded and chanted his name as he strode off the ship.
+His return to the ship would reunite him with crew members so upset about his firing that many crowded together on the deck and applauded and chanted his name as he strode off the ship.

-As of Thursday, 840 sailors on the USS Theodore Roosevelt had tested positive for the virus and four are hospitalized.
+As of Friday, 856 sailors on the USS Theodore Roosevelt have tested positive for the virus and four are hospitalized.
 One sailor, who was from Arkansas, has died, and more than 4,200 of the ship’s nearly 5,000 crew members have been moved onto the island for quarantine.

+As that outbreak continues, a second Navy ship at sea is now also reporting a growing number of infections.
+Navy officials said at least 18 crew members on the USS Kidd naval destroyer have tested positive, and one sailor has been evacuated to the U.S. The Kidd, with its crew of 350, is off the Pacific coast of Central America, where it has been operating as part of a U.S. counter-drug mission.

-Clearing the ship and its crew of the virus has proven to be difficult and complicated.
+Clearing the aircraft carrier and its crew of the virus has proven to be difficult and complicated.
 Sailors who test negative after time in quarantine are suddenly showing symptoms a day or two later.
 The virus’ bewildering behavior, which is challenging the broader international medical community. is making it harder to determine when the carrier might be able to return either to duty or head home.